emqx/eip/active/0004-async-mnesia-change-log-replication.md

 RLOG bootstrapper is a simple `gen_server` process that runs on the core node.
 It is spawned by RLOG server when the replicant node wishes to be bootstrapped.
-RLOG bootstrapper runs `mnesia:dirty_all_keys` operation on the tables within the replica, and then iterates through the cached keys.
+RLOG bootstrapper runs `mnesia:dirty_all_keys` operation on the tables within the shard, and then iterates through the cached keys.
 For each table and key pair it performs `mnesia:dirty_read` operation and caches the result.
 If the value for the key is missing, such record is ignored.
 Records are sent to the remote process in batches.